 Disclaimer: The Blog on US shale oil development is not a recommendation to buy / hold / sell any stock.
 The published post is for information purpose only.
-The intention to share write ups on this blog is to create a repository of ideas so that investors can have a look at various frameworks & approaches.
 Please read the detailed disclaimer at the bottom of the post.

 Overview Of Global Shale Oil Developments